Published 2023-12-03.

 Ableton Reached Out to Me

 Jesse and I had a long and very friendly chat.
 When I mentioned that I would like to meet certain Ableton staff, Jesse suggested that I attend Superbooth.
-In a subsequent conversation, he agreed to set up meetings for me.
+He set up meetings for me at Ableton HQ, resulting in frank and positive conversations.
+These meetings were subject to the NDA that I signed, so I am unable to discuss them here.
+Not to worry, I expect the fruits of those discussions will manifest over time.

 Superbooth 2024

-SuperBooth is a trade show for electronic musical instruments, an annual meeting of a worldwide connected community around synthesizers, modular systems and other creative tools.
+SuperBooth is a trade show for electronic musical instruments and an annual meeting of a worldwide connected community around synthesizers, modular systems and other creative tools.

-I will attend all 3 days of Superbooth 24, arriving 2 days before, and staying 3 days after, so I can meet people.
-I will stay at the Park Plaza Wallstreet Berlin Mitte.
+I attended all 3 days of Superbooth 24; I arrived 2 days before and stayed 3 days after, so I could meet people.
+I stayed at the Park Plaza Wallstreet Berlin Mitte.
+It was a good choice.
+If you decide to stay there for Superbooth, be sure to ask for the special Superbooth price months in advance.

-I look forward to meeting Ableton staff, customers and other vendors at this event.
+I met lots of Ableton staff, customers and other vendors at this event.

 Summary